Understanding Task Representations in Neural Networks via Bayesian Ablation: Introduction

-In this work, we present a method for exploring task representations using neural ablations to observe the downstream effects on task performance.
-We define an ablation mask as a binary vector that indicates which representational units to lesion these units by setting their activation values to 0.
-While traditional ablation studies investigate \( P(\text{correct} \mid \text{task, mask}) \), thereby assessing how task performance changes when specific representational units of a model are ablated, our approach instead applies a Bayesian perspective, computing an ablation mask distribution (AMD) to infer which units are most likely to have been used to produce correct responses for a given task, expressed as \( P(\text{mask} \mid \text{task}, \text{correct}) \).
-That is, we compute the distribution over possible masks, conditioned on correct task performance.
-If a specific set of units is crucial for the task, the probability of masking them given success will be low.
-The ablation mask distribution captures higher-order interactions and complex manifold structures by modeling full statistical dependencies.
-Thus, our method interprets models without imposing architectural assumptions or constraints.
+We address this issue by applying a Bayesian perspective which identifies causal task representations given an ablation pattern over elements in a neural network, which we represent using a binary mask vector that indicates which elements to lesion by setting their values to 0.
+Unlike traditional ablation studies that evaluate \( P(\text{correct} \mid \text{task, mask}) \) to assess how task performance changes when specific representational units of a model are ablated, our approach computes its Bayesian posterior.
+The resulting distribution \( P(\text{mask} \mid \text{task}, \text{correct}) \), which we call the ablation mask distribution (AMD), defines a distribution over masks conditioned on correct task performance to describe which units are most likely to have contributed to successful model outputs.
+This posterior formulation enables causal reasoning about task representations by explicitly modeling the statistical dependencies between representational units and task outcomes: if a specific set of units is crucial for a task, the probability of masking them given task success will be low.

-Beyond the interpretation of individual unit roles, measures that summarize and quantify distributional properties facilitate the quantification of broader structure.
-For instance, entropy \cite{shannon1948mathematical}, which measures the concentration of the mask distribution, reveals how localized or distributed a representation is for a given task.
-This enables exploration of global phenomena within a unified framework for interpreting both micro-level unit functions and macro-level patterns.
+While prior works have similarly explored exhaustively ablating all possible combinations of network activations \citep{fakhar2022systematic}, our approach neatly integrates causal representational analysis into a single probabilistic object that is mathematically motivated and amenable to further theoretic analyses.
+Beyond interpreting individual unit roles, AMD enables summarizing and quantifying broader representational structure using information theory.
+Moreover, because the AMD captures higher-order interactions and complex manifold geometry, it supports interpretability without imposing architectural assumptions or constraints.

+Our work makes three primary contributions.
+First, we introduce ablation mask distributions as a rigorous and theoretically motivated framework for uncovering causal mechanisms in neural networks that enable the application of information-theoretic tools to study task representations.
+Second, we demonstrate the application of AMDs in a simple, well-understood model, showing how it fits into and extends existing approaches for analyzing representational structure.
+We validate our analyses where possible by comparing them to widely-used metrics such as the \(L_1\)-norm or cosine similarity to verify that our measures capture similar regularities as observational measures while guaranteeing that the observed relations are truly causal.
+Third, we present a computationally efficient approximation method that addresses the limitations of exhaustively computing the full Bayesian posterior, enabling scalable application of our framework to larger models.